 £55 for couples/family therapy - 60 minutes (£40 reduced fee for initial session)

 I feel these sessions fees reflect my experience, BACP Accreditation and my commitment to further psychotherapy training.
 My choice to work from my own private and confidential room means that I don't pass onto you overheads associated with working from a commercial building.

-As a trainee supervisor, I offer supervision to counsellors working in a variety of modalities (See 'other areas' section below).
-Until summer 2018 when I complete my qualification, my rate for 50 minutes is £25.
+As a trainee supervisor, I offer clinical supervision to both student and qualified counsellors.
+Until summer 2018 when I complete my qualification, my rate for 60 minutes is £25.

 I accept payment by cash, cheque and bank transfer.